cylc/cylc-doc/src/user-guide/running-workflows/scheduler-log-files.rst

 Workflow Logs
 =============

-Cylc produces a number of log files which record information about the wortkflow, how it was installed, what tasks have run, their outcomes and more.
+Cylc produces log files which record information about how the workflow was installed, configured when started or changed, and about tasks that have run and their outcomes.

 Log Files